alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 }
 ```

 Including the `ID` is debatable: can the `Person` be reteived by its ID by the downstream consumer?
 Is this event intended for the local bounded context or for consumption in another bounded context?
-If the answer is the latter, we may want to include additional identification information in the event.
+If the answer is the latter, we may want to include different identification information in the event.

 *Event Transport*

 Events can be transported through in-memory data structures or through service busses if the destination is outside the boundaries of the current process.
-No matter what the transport is, it is good to think the events as a mechanism for decoupling components and thus always ask yourself the question: what if the transport changes?
+No matter what the transport is, it is good to think of the events as a mechanism for decoupling components and thus always ask yourself the question: what if the transport changes?

 *Implementation - simple, in memory, transport*